 The mediator's role is as a neutral party whose primary concern is the satisfactory resolution of the dispute between the parties concerning custody and visitation in a manner which is in the best interests of the child(ren).
 The mediator is a problem solver and an advocate for the best interests of the child, not an adversary or trier of fact.
 In Mediation, all communications between the parties and the mediator are confidential except: 1) information (which legally must be reported) that someone in the dispute is a danger to self or others; or 2) that a minor child, dependent, or elder adult may have been abused or neglected.
-Confidentiality of mediation proceedings facilitates communications between the parties and the mediator without fear that such communications will be used in subsequent judicial proceedings.
+Confidentiality of mediator without fear that such communications will be used in subsequent judicial proceedings.
 Mediator's files are considered confidential and not available to the parties or their attorneys by subpoena or otherwise.
 The mediator may not be called as a witness in a subsequent hearing, nor may the mediation service records be subpoenaed.